As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Even if your coffee maker has trouble making dark roasts, don’t worry!
 There are other ways to make dark roast coffee that can handle the special challenges it brings and give you a rich, flavorful cup.
 Let’s look at some of these other ways to make beer.

-1. the French Press
+1. The French Press

 Dark roasts are often made in a French press, which is also called a press pot or plunger pot.
 In this method, coarsely ground coffee is steeped in hot water, and then the brewed coffee is separated from the grounds by hitting a mesh plunger.
 The French press lets you steep the coffee for a longer time, which is perfect for pulling out the strong tastes of dark roasts.